arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ## Animation Generation
 We have developed a tool that is used to generate frames and animations to be rendered on the LED Matrix in your browser.
 This tool is part of [Arduino labs](https://labs.arduino.cc), and is therefore considered experimental software.

 To use the tool you need to upload the following sketch, allowing the board to read serial inputs send by the browser.

+You can also find the sketch in **File > Examples > LED_Matrix > LivePreview**

 ```arduino
 #include "Arduino_LED_Matrix.h"